Saving the small things that run the planet

-Guardians of our Rivers is a partnership project that will connect communities across Scotland with their local rivers and the invertebrates that call these places home.
+Guardians of our Rivers was a partnership project that connected communities across Scotland with their local rivers and the invertebrates that call these places home.
 Freshwater wildlife in the UK is under threat as the rivers, streams and other freshwater habitats they live in have been damaged and/or polluted.

 Quick Facts: